michal-owsiak/personal-homepage/README.md

 ### Fetching Repositories

-<span style="font-size: smaller; font-weight: bold;"><em>This section outlines how the portfolio tiles retrieve data from the GitHub API and the process it undergoes before rendering the portfolio.</em></span>
+***This section outlines how the portfolio tiles retrieve data from the GitHub API and the process it undergoes before rendering the portfolio.***

 The data inside the portfolio tiles is fetched from GitHub network-based API, using asynchronous function and ```Axios``` library.
 The fetched data is then passed to ```sortAndFilterProjects``` asynchronous function which sorts repositories by the date of creation, and then filters only those repositories which are included in the ```desiredProjectsIds``` array.
 The output array is finally passed to the custom hook     ```useSortedAndFilteredProjects```.
 Depending on the states returned from this hook, rendering function of ```Projects``` component displays either loading animation, error prompt, or the actual fetched portfolio.

 ### Theme Toggling

-**Reducer:**
+#### Theme Toggling - Reducer:

-<span style="font-size: smaller; font-weight: bold;"><em>The website's color theme can be toggled between light and dark modes.
-This section explains how this functionality is achieved through the use of a Redux reducer.</em></span>
+***The website's color theme can be toggled between light and dark modes.
+This section explains how this functionality is achieved through the use of a Redux reducer.***

 The reducer, named `themeSlice`, handles the toggling logic.
 It listens for actions that toggle between boolean values, representing whether dark mode is on or off.
 These actions are dispatched when the user clicks the `ThemeButton` component.